andrew-woelfel/waffles-sticky-responses/README.md

 # waffles-sticky-responses
-LLM/Agent based local app for answering questions on datasets
+Agent based local app for answering questions on datasets